Anonymous991/MERL/README.md

 #################################################################
-Guide to run experiments for Predator-prey and Cooperative Navigation
+Guide to run experiments for Predator-prey, Keep-away and Physical Deception
 #################################################################
-Note that the code for predator-prey and cooperative navigation were different branches and are thus copied into a separate folder for simplicity.
+Note that the code for the adversarial domains were a different branch and are thus copied into a separate folder for simplicity.
 To run predator-prey or cooperative navigation, browse into their respective folders and run the following: